dsleo/dsleo.github.io/_posts/2026-03-14-agi-last-stop.md

 AGI is such an ill-defined term that no one shares a clear understanding of it, and people would rather talk about when we will have AGI than what it even means.

 <div class="abstract">
-We examine the conceptual gap between current AI systems and the lofty ideal of AGI often imagined as human-level genius.
+We examine the conceptual gap between current AI systems and the ideal of AGI often imagined as human-level genius.
 We argue that between the abilities of induction and deduction and the pinnacle of full scientific creativity, lies analogical reasoning: the capacity to recognize structural similarities across domains and map concepts from one context to another.
 This intermediate cognitive ability may be the missing step in advancing AI beyond pattern recognition toward genuine scientific discovery.
 </div>